adipro/starter-academic/content/publication/chaplin-2015-ewtec/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: '*11th European Wave and Tidal Energy Conference Proceedings*'
+publication: '*Proceedings of the 11th European Wave and Tidal Energy Conference*'
 ---